feast-dev/feast/examples/java-demo/README.md

 # Running Feast Java Server with Redis & calling with python (with registry in GCP)

 For this tutorial, we setup Feast with Redis, using the Feast CLI to register and materialize features, and then retrieving via a Feast Java server deployed in Kubernetes via a gRPC call.
+> :point_right: for tips on how to run and debug this locally without using Kubernetes, see [java/serving/README.md](https://github.com/feast-dev/feast/blob/master/java/serving/README.md)

 ## First, let's setup a Redis cluster
 1. Start minikube (`minikube start`)